jsnrch003/techdegree-project-6/README.md

 # Techdegree Project 6 -- Game Show App

+In this project, I created a word guessing game, “Wheel of Success”, where players click letters from an onscreen keyboard to try to guess a random phrase.

 Team Treehouse provided the HTML and CSS.
 All JavaScript is my own.

 Using Javascript, I created an array of phrases and write functions to choose a random phrase from that array, split the phrase into letters, and put those letters onto the game board.